-- Among the Elites, there is the position of Arbiter, a rank which disgraced Elite commanders can be given to go on suicide missions and die as the will of the Prophets.
+14 Jul 2014) - For one thing, there is the position of Arbiter, a rank which disgraced Elite commanders can be given to go on suicide missions and die as the will of the Covenant's Prophets.
 The irony should not be lost that the last Arbiter appointed ended up leading the Elites in rebellion against the Prophets.
 And is still alive and kickin'..

 - The Shofixti from Star Control.
 Each of their ships is described as having a "Glory Device" strapped onto it.
 At the beginning of Star Control II, you are told that rather than be enslaved by the Ur-Quan they blew up their sun, wiping out their entire planet, race, and a good chunk of the Ur-Quan fleet.
 Then it turns out those were the nicer Ur-Quan they just killed, and their less pleasant cousins no longer have obstacles in the way.